‘Smell ya later’ — Jarred Kelenic blasts a pair of homers in the Mariners intrasquad game

 He has a basic approach to this atypical situation and season.

 “I come to the field, I play baseball and work out,” he said.
 “And then I go home, back to my hotel room, and I either FaceTime with my girlfriend or my parents and then play video games.
-My dad always told me that the more simple you can make life the happier and better you’re going to be and right now I can’t complain it’s pretty simple.”
+My dad always told me that the more simple you can make life, the happier and better you’re going to be.
+And right now, I can’t complain, it’s pretty simple.”

 It’s not complicated to envision Kelenic mashing homers under the lights of T-Mobile, wearing the gleaming white home uniforms in the near future.
 But what if the future is now?